appcues/appcues-react-native-module/README.md

 Appcues.setup('APPCUES_ACCOUNT_ID', 'APPCUES_APPLICATION_ID')
 ```

 Initializing the SDK requires you to provide two values, an Appcues account ID, and an Appcues mobile application ID.
 These values can be obtained from your [Appcues settings](https://studio.appcues.com/settings/account).
+Refer to the help documentation on [Registering your mobile app in Studio](https://docs.appcues.com/article/848-registering-your-mobile-app-in-studio) for more information.

 #### Supporting Debugging and Experience Previewing